There’s a handful of very worthwhile things to do in Drogheda, and there’s endless places to visit nearby.

 5. See Muiredach’s High Cross and a big aul round tower

 Monasterboice in County Louth is home to the High Cross of Muiredach – one of the finest pieces of early medieval sculpture in Ireland.

 Standing at 5 metres tall, the High Cross is the work of a master stonemason and is believed to have been crafted in the 9th or 10th century.

+On your visit, take a stroll over to the enormous round tower.
 Standing at an impressive 35 metres high, the Monasterboice round tower was used as a watchtower and refuge by monks during times of Viking attack.

 While there’s plenty of things to do in Funtasia to keep the kids busy, it’s the waterpark that steals the show.
 The indoor Waterpark is home to over 30,000 sq feet of water, and kids can take part in 200 water-based activities.

 From super slides and fun play areas to toddlers splash and an adult-only jacuzzi, there’s a little bit of something for everyone here.

 Perfect if you’re looking for things to do in Drogheda with kids when it’s lashing down outside.

 These prehistoric tombs are incredibly old and scholars believe that they were built around 3,200 BC.
 This means that these tombs are older than both Stonehenge and the Egyptian pyramids!